-The "candidacy requirement" composes of three major parts, namely, coursework requirement, candidacy examination, and thesis proposal (and oral defence).
-Students must complete and fulfill all three parts within the "maximum period for fulfilling candidacy requirements".
+The "candidacy requirement" composes of four major parts, namely, coursework requirement, candidacy examination, thesis proposal (and oral defence) and stipulated Improving Postgraduate Learning (IPL) module requirements.
+Students must complete and fulfill the first three parts within the "maximum period for fulfilling candidacy requirements" and complete the stipulated IPL module(s) in their first year of study.
 Details of the requirement are listed below:

-1. Coursework Requirement

-(a) Lecture courses:
+- 1. Coursework Requirement - (a) Lecture courses: